regiostech/paisley/README.md

 an Angel server *and* a React/Angular frontend, etc. Also, there's no need to use a module bundler.

-## Caveats/Bugs
+## State
-* You need to roll-your-own state management, especially to persist state after a reconnect.
+You need to roll-your-own state management, especially to persist state after a reconnect.

 `window.localStorage` is sent to `Component.afterCreate`.
-Use it accordingly.
+Use it accordingly...

+Also, Paisley is smart enough to know when a reconnect occurs, and will not reset the whole page.
+This way, users can have as seamless an experience as is possible.

+## Gracefully handling disconnects
+Paisley handles disconnects by reconnecting (using a truncated exponential backoff to not spam your server).

+Use `Component.afterCreate` to continue running from a previous state.

+In addition, when Paisley disconnects, it adds the `paisly-disconnected` CSS class to `document.body`, so you can potentially show some conditional content.

 ## Installation
 In your `pubspec.yaml`: